Who are we?

-- Philippe Aigrain, president of the association, and CEO of a free software company.
+- Philippe Aigrain, president of the association, computer scientist and writer.
 He has authored Sharing: Culture and the Economy in the Internet Age.

 - Benjamin Bayart, president of French Data Network, a French non-profit organisation which provides the same services as an ISP.

 - Laurent Chemla is the founder of GANDI, a domain name registrar and cloud hosting company.
 He was also one of the pioneers in the defence of digital freedoms and today runs a couple of projects to increase user independence.